What is the goal of any project management methodology? To eliminate waste and streamline processes.

-However, if it's incorrectly applied, Six Sigma can do more harm than good because it isn't always a one-size-fits-all solution, and may limit flexibility for exceptions or unique circumstances.
-In the quest to refine processes and eliminate waste, Six Sigma may discourage creativity, hamper original design, and leave less room for innovative new tools or methods.
+However, if it's incorrectly applied, Six Sigma can do more harm than good.
+In the quest to refine processes and eliminate waste, Six Sigma may limit flexibility for unique circumstances, and leave less room for innovative new tools or methods.

 Let’s review what makes up the process of Six Sigma, how to follow the Six Sigma steps, where the limitations of the methodology lie, and what methods or tools companies may want to use instead.

 To get started, here's an overview of the Six Sigma steps that you can easily customize and share with your team.

 The Six Sigma methodology was developed in the mid-1980s by engineers at Motorola as a way to improve manufacturing processes.
 At its core, Six Sigma involves collecting and leveraging data to eliminate defects and waste in manufacturing, with the end goal of improving overall efficiency and quality.

 The term “sigma” is a measurement of how far from perfect a system or producer can get—by Six Sigma standards, companies should reduce manufacturing defects to less than 3.4 per 1 million units.